sophia-w-he/distance-from-edge/README.md

 For the caMicroscope GSoC 2021 Project Choice [2] Pathology Smartpens Code Challenge

+# Personal Background Knowledge
 For background, I took the course CSE 455 Computer Vision at the University of Washington, and in this course I implemented my own miniature computer vision library.
 One of the filters I implemented was the sobel operator for edge detection.

-For this challenge, I added an additional function to my source code called *get_smallest_dist_from_edge*, which you may find in dist-from-edge/src/hw2/filter_image.c
+For this challenge, I added an additional function to my source code called `get_smallest_dist_from_edge`, which you may find in `dist-from-edge/src/hw2/filter_image.c`

-I added this additional *get_smallest_dist_from_edge* on March 14, 2021.
+I added this additional `get_smallest_dist_from_edge` on March 14, 2021.

-If you would like to play around with the code or run some tests yourself, you may clone the repository, and (if you are using command line) cd into the repository and compile with *make*.
+If you would like to play around with the code or run some tests yourself, you may clone the repository, and (if you are using command line) cd into the repository and compile with `make`.

-I generated the example images with *dist_from_edge.py*
+I generated the example images with `dist_from_edge.py`

 # Test Images
 Here is the image I used in my examples: